Selection dynamics for deep neural networks: Abstract

 \section{Abstract}

-This paper introduces the mathematical formulation of deep residual neural networks as a PDE optimal control problem.
-We study the wellposedness, the large time solution behavior, and the characterization of the steady states for the forward problem.
+This paper presents a partial differential equation framework for deep residual neural networks and for the associated learning problem.
+This is done by carrying out the continuum limits of neural networks with respect to width and depth.
+We study the wellposedness, the large time solution behavior, and the characterization of the steady states of the forward problem.
 Several useful time-uniform estimates and stability/instability conditions are presented.
-We state and prove optimality conditions for the inverse deep learning problem, using the Hamilton-Jacobi-Bellmann equation and the Pontryagin maximum principle.
-This serves to establish a mathematical foundation for investigating the algorithmic and theoretical connections between optimal control and deep learning.
+We state and prove optimality conditions for the inverse deep learning problem, using standard variational calculus, the Hamilton-Jacobi-Bellmann equation and the Pontryagin maximum principle.
+This serves to establish a mathematical foundation for investigating the algorithmic and theoretical connections between neural networks, PDE theory, variational analysis, optimal control, and deep learning.